TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/CloudDensity/CloudDensity.md

 By taking the coverage to some power less than 1, we can increase the coverage for large height fractions.
 To find this exponent, we'll again use `Remap`:
-`Remap(heightFraction, 0.7, 0.8, 1, anvilAmount)`, where
-`anvilAmount = lerp(1, 0.5, AnvilBias)`.
-So at height fraction 0.7, the
+`Remap(heightFraction, 0.7, 1.0, 1, 1 - AnvilBias)`.
+So at height fraction 0.7,
-power is 1, while at 0.8, the power is between 1 and 0.5, depending on the anvil bias.
+the power is 1, while at 1.0, the power is between 1 and 0, depending on the anvil bias.

-TODO
+Note that large anvil bias values (very small powers) can cause the discretized nature of weather texture coverage values to become obvious.
+Note that these values will increment in steps of 1/255, due to 8-bit resolution of each channel.
+Taking a small power when these values are small, these steps can become noticeable.

 ### Height Coverage